FOXle/Coursera_GettingAndCleaningDataWeek4/README.md

 #### 3. Documentation
 - `README.md` this document
-- `CodeBook.md` describing variables, the data and work conducted to clean up data
+- `CodeBook.md` describing variables and its values including recipe to go from raw to tidy data

 <br>
 <br>